arnauanderic96/Blank3r07/README.md

-# Blank3r07
+# Hello
-virus i made on virus maker
+I might upload random things or computer viruses that might not work cause i make them on an app called virus maker